PracticeIQ/javascript/README.md

 ## Strings

-  - Use double quotes `""` for strings.
+  - Use double quotes `""` for strings, as well as [template strings](http://tc39wiki.calculist.org/es6/template-strings/) instead of concatenation.

     ```javascript
     // not ideal